About Us

 About MESSAGE

-To co-design and implement a policy framework for funders and regulators which will ensure that biomedical, health and care researchers account for sex and gender in their funding applications and their research projects.
+MESSAGE is leading co-design and implementation of a policy framework for UK research funders to ensure that biomedical, health and care researchers account for sex and gender in their funding applications and their research projects.

 Flat vector abstract illustration with hand drawn textures showing female and male scientists making biochemistry research.